 But while diet can contribute to chronic inflammation, it can also reduce it.
 Consuming a number of plant-based foods, like vegetables, fruit, seeds, and spices, is linked with a drop in chronic inflammation.

 Reach for these plant-based foods to help reduce inflammation.
 And remember, always speak to your doctor if you’re concerned about inflammation affecting your health.

 Eat more vegetables than any other food.
 Packed with anti-inflammatory and antioxidant properties, choices including kale, spinach, cauliflower, carrots, beets, and sea vegetables are the ultimate natural remedies to help your body heal.
-Keep a daily minimum of four to five servings of raw, slow-cooked, lightly simmered, or steamed veggies instead of frying, roasting, or grilling.
+Keep to a daily minimum of four to five servings of raw, slow-cooked, lightly simmered, or steamed veggies instead of frying, roasting, or grilling.
 Give yourself bonus points for adding them to every meal—even breakfast.
 Good morning, spinach and strawberry smoothie!

-Eat more fruits with the least amount of natural sugar, such as strawberries, raspberries, blueberries, and pink grapefruit.
+Eat more fruit with the least amount of natural sugar, such as strawberries, raspberries, blueberries, and pink grapefruit.
 Integrative-medicine guru and best-selling author Dr. Andrew Weil recommends cutting down your intake of high-sugar tropical fruits and replacing them with organic, seasonal, or frozen varieties in a wide range of colors—taste the rainbow (and no, we don’t mean Skittles).

 Miguel Á Padriñán

 Devour five to seven servings per day of omega-3 fatty acids and healthy fats from foods like nuts and nut oil, flax, chia seeds, and extra virgin olive oil, and nab marine sources like algae and phytoplankton in tonic or supplement forms.